 DAY 3: Shopping at Han Market.

 Han Market is a significant landmark in Da Nang, having been in operation since the French occupancy in the 1940s.
 This local market hosts hundreds of stalls selling an array of local produce, handicrafts, T-shirts, and accessories.
 Set in front of Han Market are fruit stalls where you can purchase tropical fruits such as bananas, mangoes, durian, and jackfruit.
-Ideal as souvenirs for loved ones back home, make sure you stock up on prepacked chilli paste, Ly Son garlic, rice crackers, and dried squid.
+Ideal as souvenirs for loved ones back home, make sure you stock up on prepacked chili paste, Ly Son garlic, rice crackers, and dried squid.

 Han Market’s indoor food court offers just about any Vietnamese dish you can think of, from Mi Quang (Vietnamese turmeric noodles) and com tam (broken rice) to banh xeo (crispy pancake) and goi cuon (Vietnamese spring rolls), each of which should cost you no more than VND 30,000.